 College Republicans are college and university students who support the Republican Party of the United States.[1]
-Many members belong to the organization College Republican National Committee (CRNC), College Republicans United (CRU), or various independent statewide organizations and campus clubs.
-The College Republicans are known as an active recruiting tool for the party and have produced many prominent Republican and conservative activists and introduced more party members to the Republican party than any other organizations in the nation.[2]
+Many members belong to the organization National Federation of College Republicans (NFCR), College Republican National Committee (CRNC), College Republicans United (CRU), or various independent statewide organizations and campus clubs.
+The College Republicans are known as an active recruiting tool for the party and have produced many prominent Republican and conservative activists and introduced more party members to the Republican party than any other organization in the nation.[2]

-As of 2021, notable independent state College Republican organizations include:
+As of 2023, notable state College Republican organizations include:

-The College Republican National Committee (CRNC), is a national steering organization and oversight body for 46 state federations, 1,500 campus chapters, and 250,000 College Republicans in the country.[8][9]
-The CRNC National Chairman and his or her national leadership team, including an executive director, political director, finance director, comptroller, national field director, national treasurer, national secretary, and 4 regional vice-chairs, are elected at the bi-annual College Republican Convention and are assisted by a full-time office staff.[9]
+The College Republican National Committee (CRNC), is a national organization and oversight body for 12 state federations.[15]
+The CRNC National Chairwoman and the national leadership team, including an executive director, political director, finance director, comptroller, national field director, treasurer, national secretary, and 4 regional vice-chairs, are elected at the bi-annual College Republican Convention.
+The current CRNC National Chairwoman is Courtney Britt.
+In recent years, CRNC has been accused of meddling in national elections,[16] as well as fabricating claims of sexual assault against candidates.[17]

-There are 52 College Republican state federations, each either affiliated with the CRNC, CRU, or independent.
+There are 52 College Republican state federations, each either affiliated with the NFCR, CRNC, CRU, or independent.
 Each federation administers the College Republican activities at the state level, and in the District of Columbia.
-The state federations of New York,[11] Texas,[12] Mississippi,[13] and North Dakota,[14] as well as the federation for U.S. territory of Puerto Rico,[15] are independent from the CRNC and CRU.
-The state federation leadership team, which includes a state chairperson and other officers, serve as the primary link between local university chapters and the national College Republican National Committee.[8]
+The state federations of New York,[19] Texas,[20] and Mississippi,[21] as well as the federation for U.S. territory of Puerto Rico,[22] are independent from the any national federation.
+The state federation leadership team, which includes a state chairperson and other officers, serve as the primary link between local university chapters and the national federation.
 The state chairman serves as the representative for College Republicans when dealing with the state Republican Party, local media, and governmental entities.
-State federations are responsible for organizing and assisting local chapters with securing proper credentials, recruitment efforts, and campus voter canvasses.[8]
-It is a state federation's responsibility to organize and implement activities for statewide campaigns.[8]
-Like the national organization, state federations operate as non-profit associations that are not legally affiliated with the Republican Party.[8]
+State federations are responsible for organizing and assisting local chapters with securing proper credentials, recruitment efforts, and campus voter canvasses.[23]
+It is a state federation's responsibility to organize and implement activities for statewide campaigns.[23]
+Like the national organization, state federations operate as non-profit associations that are not legally affiliated with the Republican Party.[23]

 During election season, campus chapters are responsible for organizing and implementing the campus canvas, running mock elections, managing the local get-out-the-vote efforts.
 At other times, the campus chapters will organize issue advocacy and lobbying efforts, welcome conservative guest speakers to campus, and organize social events and other recruitment activities.